 • WRI-795W Writing Practicum with Allen Ginsberg Visiting Fellow(1)

-In their last semester, MFA students submit an MFA thesis, which includes creative and critical components.
+In their last semester, students submit an MFA creative writing thesis manuscript and a critical thesis project.
 Additional information about the MFA thesis and extended thesis is available in the JKS office.

 • WRI-875 MFA Critical Thesis Seminar(3)